-Here’s a quick setup-guide for using custom Core ML models into your iOS project.
+Here's a quick setup guide for using custom Core ML models in iOS projects.

 - A Core ML model file called Digits.mlmodel that recognizes the numbers 0-9 in an image.

 - You have dragged this model into Xcode and can access the model

 let model = Digits()in your code.

 - Your Fritz AI model ID for the Digits model is